mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Changing your preset

 mastercomfig now supports selecting a preset after download.
 Add a file to your `user` folder called `pre_comfig.cfg`.
-In this file, put `alias preset "exec presets/preset_name.cfg"`, where `preset_name` is the name of the preset:
+In this file, put `alias preset"exec presets/preset_name.cfg"`, where `preset_name` is the name of the preset:

 * ultra
 * high